feedback

 Take one step at a time.
 The first step is to listen to the people interacting with your site.
 Give them the opportunity to talk to you, and you’ll discover eye-opening insights!

-Based on these insights, make changes to your site, then use split testing software to test the changes, so you can discover what your visitors prefer.
+Based on these insights, make changes to your site, and then use split testing software to test the changes, so you can discover what your visitors prefer.

 Our gift to you: a free PDF containing a powerful but simple “bonus tip”